 - the Mattamy Athletic Centre at the Gardens (MAC).

-You also receive free admission to all Ryerson Rams, external link basketball, hockey, soccer and volleyball home games.
+You also receive free admission to all TMU Bold (external link) basketball, hockey, soccer and volleyball home games.
 Join the loudest student section in Ontario University Athletics and cheer the Rams to victory!

 The Office of Sexual Violence Support and Education works from the premise that consent comes first.
 Services include referrals to counselling and medical services, safety planning, academic and workplace accommodations, self-care resources and advocacy.